zbchristian/BatteryMonitor/Readme.md

 -------
 - Settings: define time intervals and used channels in the `#define` section of the code
 - Setup: reduce CPU clock to save power, setup timers and the external ADC
-- Loop: interrupt every 1ms to determine the required action.
-Read the battery voltage and current, calculate the Ah and power and store current battery state to flash
+- Loop: Read the battery voltage and current, calculate the Ah and power and store current battery state to flash
 - The BLE connection is initialized by the phone
 - A sign-on message is expected by the ESP32.
 This is a hash value of the current time (salt) and a pre-shared pass phrase.
 - If the message is not received, the BLE connection is terminated.
 - For the first 60 seconds the connection is possible without the passphrase
 - Data are send to the APP every second as a block of 20 bytes.
 The values are 16 bit integer values, which have been scaled to reflect the predefined number of significant digits.

+The versions differ mainly in the way the timing is handled.

+The first two versions utilize a 1msec timer interrupt to define time intervals and trigger time dependent actions (reading the voltage/current value, calculate battery capacity, transmit via BT).

+The third version handles the timing once per LOOP iteration.
+The LOOP is running once per 100msec and the corresponding delay is done in idle mode (no BT connection) by the light sleep mode of the ESP32.
+This reduces the required power substantially from about 25mA down below 10mA @ 12V, but requires, that the BT is disabled prior to entering the sleep mode.
+Therefore the BT connection is switched off for 5sec and switched on again for 1sec.
+As a consequence the connection initiated by a phone will take up to 5sec.

 Status Printout of the Device
 -----------------------------